 The decreasing significance of Lake Saimaa

 All wood raw material that enters the sawmill is utilised.
 Approximately half of the wood raw material ends up as sawn timber, approximately 30 percent is transported to the pulp mill as wood chips and the remaining 20 percent is utilised as sawdust and bark.
-The wood chips are either used as raw material at the pulp mill or for renewable energy production at Kauvo.
+The wood chips are either used as raw material at the pulp mill or for renewable energy production at the Kauvo biofuel power plant.
 All bark is burnt for bioenergy.
-The sawmill gets the necessary energy and drying steam from the pulp mill and the Kauvo biofuel power plant.
+The sawmill gets the necessary energy and drying steam from the pulp mill and the Kauvo plant.

 “An important factor in relocating the sawmill to its current location 60 years ago was concentrating all operations at one site.
 The synergy between the different functions across the whole mill site is still important today,” emphasises Antti Waajakoski, Director at UPM Kaukas sawmill.

 The new log sorting method at the sawmill meant that water transportation was replaced with land transportation and storage in 1994.
-Log floating via water courses stopped completely and the water’s edge was moved with artificial filling to create storage space for log wood.
-Logs for three to five days of operation are stored next to the debarking plant at the sawmill.
+Log floating via water courses stopped completely and the water’s edge was moved with artificial filling to create storage space for logs.
+Enough logs for three to five daysprocessing are stored next to the debarking plant at the sawmill.

 Kaukas: The largest of UPM’s sawmills